vesoft-inc/nebula-docs/docs/manual-EN/3.build-develop-and-administration/5.storage-service-administration/data-import/spark-writer.md

       batch : 16
     }

-    # Similar to the above.
+    # Similar to the preceding section.
-    # Loading from Hive will execute command ${exec} as data set.
+    # Loaded from Hive.
+The execution command $ {EXEC} is the dataset.
     {
       name: tag_name_1
       type: hive